Prevent Hospital Infections

 Clean Your Hands

-Be sure to clean your hands after touching hospital objects or surfaces, after using the restroom, after coughing or sneezing and before eating.
+Be sure to clean your hands after touching hospital objects or surfaces, after using the restroom, after coughing or sneezing, and before eating.
 Hospital staff members and visitors should clean their hands too.

 Brush Your Teeth

-Keeping your teeth and mouth clean can help prevent pneumonia, blood infections and many other health problems.
-Ask us for a toothbrush, toothpaste and mouthwash if needed.
+Keeping your teeth and mouth clean can help prevent pneumonia, blood infections, and many other health problems.
+Ask us for a toothbrush, toothpaste, and mouthwash if needed.
 Brush teeth and rinse mouth twice a day, and see your dentist twice a year for regular check-ups.

 Vaccines